nanjekyejoannah-zz/SmartXchange/README.md

 * Basic Linkedin integration

-* Users geocoded by Linkedin location
+* Geocoder for location

-* Database using sqlite3 for development and postgres in production
+* Database using Sqlite3 for development and Postgres in production

+* Security test results from Acunetix, Beyond Security, and Detectify show medium to low vulnerability

 * Some issues when running on internet explorer